 The word “Senran” isn’t a real word.
 It’s a combination of the kanji for “brandish” and “war”.
 Kagura is of course a type of traditional Japanese dance.
 In this instance, XSEED translated Senran Kagura as “Shining Revolution”, which works because she is a “moment of light that flashes in battle”, much like how shinobi shine their brightest before their lives come to an end in battle.

-So now that we know what Senran is supposed to mean, let’s stop misusing the fucking word like it refers to the characters.
+So now that we know what Senran is supposed to mean, let’s stop misusing the word like it refers to the characters.

 The poetic dialogue explains what Kagura is without actually explaining what Kagura is.
-That doesn’t happen until later.
+The real explanation doesn’t happen until later.
 It’s not so much for some kind of twist, but for a replay bonus.
 Once you know what Kagura is (or at least have a general guess as the game goes on), the opening scroll makes more sense.
 Not knowing is also part of the player engagement, as we’ll see later.

 To start off with some suspense, the scroll is followed-up by a cutscene in which a girl named Naraku is carrying a little girl in her arms, running from a pack of armored figures known only as the youma generals.
 If Naraku knew what to call them, she must’ve been running from them for some time.